|Alma Mater:||Queen's University|

 In 1994, Nebraska became the first Big Eight school to add women’s soccer as a varsity sport, and Walker was optimistic about the future of soccer in the Cornhusker state because of the University’s commitment to building a winning program.
 That commitment has remained strong throughout the program’s history, and in 2005 the Huskers moved into impressive facilities on the Nebraska campus.
 In August 2015, the Huskers moved into the new Barbara Hibner Soccer Stadium and hosted 12,427 fans in its first year, the second-most in program history.

 Walker’s goal when he started at NU was to have the Huskers in their first NCAA Tournament by the 1998 season.
 Walker not only achieved that goal, he shattered his own timeline as NU reached the postseason in 1996, before earning seven straight top-15 national finishes.

 Under Walker, the Huskers have made eight NCAA Sweet 16 appearances, including two trips to the Elite Eight and won three Big 12 regular-season crowns and five Big 12 Tournament titles.
 NU swept both Big 12 Conference titles in 1996, 1999 and 2000.

-In 1999, Nebraska enjoyed its best season in the program’s 21-year history, running to a 22-1-2 final record, a Big 12 regular-season title and a Big 12 Tournament crown.
+In 1999, Nebraska enjoyed its best season in the program’s 22-year history, running to a 22-1-2 final record, a Big 12 regular-season title and a Big 12 Tournament crown.
 The Huskers missed their first trip to the NCAA Women’s College Cup (semifinals) by the narrowest of margins, as Notre Dame advanced on sudden death penalty kicks, 4-3, after one of the greatest matches in NCAA Tournament history.

 In 2002, NU rewrote the single-game attendance record, when 4,830 fans attended the Nebraska vs. North Carolina contest to open the season.
 In 2004, more than 10,000 fans saw the Huskers play in their final season at the Abbott Sports Complex, including 3,620 in the home opener against the Tar Heels.
 In 2005, Walker and the Huskers moved on campus for the first time in school history, allowing a more convenient location for players and fans.
 The Huskers again hosted the Tar Heels to open the 2011 season and a facility-record 2,319 fans came out for the opener.